Page PDF

 Requirements

 Environmental Science is the study of the Earth’s surface, including its water and atmosphere, with a particular focus on their relationship to humans and other living things.
-Environmental Science applies chemistry, physics, mathematics and biology to answer questions about the Earth and its interrelationships with living things.
-Environmental Management focuses on the maintenance of environmental resources, for example water resources.
+Environmental Science applies chemistry, physics, mathematics, geography, biology and geology to answer questions about the Earth and its interrelationships with living things.
+Environmental Management focuses on the maintenance of environmental resources, for example the management of water resources, geological resources, or air quality.
 Environmental scientists may conduct studies in the field, in the laboratory using advanced analytical equipment, and in the office using specialized computer software.
-The program is preparation for a variety of career paths, including water monitoring, treatment, and pollution control with local, state or federal agencies; environmental consulting with private industry; and other careers that draw on a background in the natural sciences, including law, public policy, and public health.
+The program is preparation for a variety of career paths, including water monitoring, treatment, and pollution control with local, state or federal agencies; environmental and hydrological consulting with private industry; and other careers that draw on a background in the natural sciences, including law, public policy, and public health.

 Total Program Credits: 120